LidiaWebDev/react-memorygame/README.md

 - Every time an image is clicked, the images rendered to the page should shuffle themselves in a random order.
 - Once the user's score is reset after an incorrect guess, the game should restart.

-The pictures were used from Veber stickers app
+The pictures were used from Viber stickers app
 ![Goggpic](/images/dogs.png)